euroargodev/argopy/docs/user-guide/working-with-argo-data/visualisation.rst

 Argo colors
 ***********
-For your own plot methods, **argopy** provides the :class:`argopy.plot.ArgoColors` utility class to better resolve discrete colormaps of known Argo variables.
+For your own plot methods, **argopy** provides the :class:`ArgoColors` utility class to better resolve discrete colormaps of known Argo variables.

-The class :class:`argopy.plot.ArgoColors` is used to get a discrete colormap, as a :class:`matplotlib.colors.LinearSegmentedColormap`.
+The class :class:`ArgoColors` is used to get a discrete colormap (available with the ``cmap`` attribute), as a :class:`matplotlib.colors.LinearSegmentedColormap`.

 The :ref:`Use predefined Argo Colors` section above gives examples of the available colormaps that are also summarized here: